 - Population around 2,500 inhabitants.

-- Tourism increased after the movie “The Beach”.
+- Tourism increased after the release of the movie “The Beach”.
 As it increased, the coral reefs were destroyed.
-As a result of this, Maya Bay beach, which was the location for most of the movie scenes, was closed in 2018 for the renewal of the corals.
+As a result, Maya Bay beach, which was the location for most of the movie’s scenes, was closed in 2018 to allow coral to regenerate.

-- The Phi Phi islands belong to the jurisdiction of the district of Krabi.
+- The Phi Phi Islands are under the jurisdiction of the Krabi district.

 - Check how to get a visa for Thailand on iVisa.com.

-- On 26 December 2004, an earthquake measuring 9,1 on the Richter scale triggered a tsunami with deadly waves reaching 3 metres in height, causing extensive damage to the Phi Phi islands.
+- On 26 December 2004, an earthquake measuring 9.1 on the Richter scale triggered a tsunami with deadly waves up to 3 meters high, causing extensive damage to the Phi Phi Islands.
 It took over a year to rebuild the infrastructure, which had been destroyed.
 Today, in various parts of the island, you will find warning signs along paths that guide you to safety in the event of a tsunami.

-- These islands are facing a serious environmental problem due to the rise in tourism.
+- These islands are facing a serious environmental problem due to rising tourism.
 Of course, it is forbidden to take corals with you, whether they are dead or alive.
-There is a prison sentence of five years or a fine that you have to pay.
+There is a 5-year prison sentence or a fine you have to pay.

 Read our complete Thailand travel guide